Skip to content

 External login providersApplied to the login page and later external login flows after saving

-External login email verification mail templateApplied to newly sent external login verification emails
+External login email verification mail template, login email code mail templateApplied to newly sent matching emails

 Cookie security, token TTLsApplied to later login, refresh, and share password verification